abonello/food_nutrition/README.md

 There are three places that will take you to the route which allows for the adding a new category.
 The app keeps track of the calling place and will return there on cancelling or creating a new category.

 It is possible for the user to create a new food item.
 The form will have the category prepopulated.
 The user will have to select one.
 There is the option to create a new category which checks on whether it already exists.

+---

+I already dealt with NA values in accordion not to show units.
+Now the same issue appears in the modal.
+I also realised that if a value had to be missing completely, the units will show on their own both in the accordion and the modal.

+For the purpose of testing that these two issues are dealt with, I created two test food items, one having NA in all values that will take a unit and the other has all values empty.
+At the moment NA will not get a unit in the accordion but will do so in the modal (needs fixing).
+The food item with empty values will get units in both accordion and modal (both need fixing).

+The code for the accordion is in the index.html (will be renamed later on) and that for the modal is in the dashboard3.html (This is the dashboard that I will use but will be renamed.)

+I added two new test items, one for when I have a value for Energy 1 but not for energy 2, and the other one for vice versa.
+I want to hide the **/** in such cases ( as well as when both are missing).
+Combinations tested: NA "", value "", NA value, NA NA, "" NA, "" value, "" "", value value, value "", value NA

+Accordion Done.

+#### Bug
+When I edit a class the count disappears.
+**Fixed**

+#### Bug
+when editing class name to a name that already exist **Fixed but want to add confirmation step.**

+#### bug
+When editing a class I need to make sure that the name is not already in use.
+I checked and at the moment I mess up the data with some classes being assigned to negative number of items and thus unable to deleted them, except from the database itself.

+#### To do
+When I edit the name, check if the name already exist.
+If yes, ask if the user wants to merge or create a new name.
+If it is a new name, enter the new name (check) and proceed as usual.
+If the user selects to merge, I need to find the items used by the class being edited and assing them to the new class, adding quantity of the new class and reducing from the edited class.
+Once the edited class reaches 0, I can delete that class.

+Want to add confirmation before merging.

 ## Deploy to Heroku